 When an account is past due, that means no payment was applied to the account as of the last payment due date.
 Your account technically becomes past due the day you miss a payment.

-The account will remain in a past due status until you make the required minimum payment to bring it current.
+The account remains in past-due status until you make the required minimum payment to bring the account current.

-Even though your account can become past due the day you miss a payment, you have time it affects affects your credit rating.
+Even though your account can become past due the day you miss a payment, you have time before it affects your credit rating.
 Your credit report won't show that your account is past due until your payment is 30 days late.
-Once the past due status is reported to the credit bureaus, it will affect your credit score.
+Once the past-due status is reported to the credit bureaus, it will affect your credit score.
 The more past due you become, the more it hurts your credit score.

 You may be charged a late fee each month that you're past due.

 Because these fees add up, the longer you go past due, the more it will cost to get caught up on your payments.
 After you're 60 days past due on your credit card account, your lender can increase your interest rate to the highest penalty rate.
 In some cases, the penalty rate can remain in effect for any new balance even after you've paid your account current.

 Some lenders give a payment grace period beyond the due date during which your payment can be received without penalty.
 For example, if your payment is due on the fifth of the month and you have a 10-day grace period, you’ll be considered past due on the fifteenth of the month.
 (Note: this is different from the credit card grace period that gives you a chance to avoid interest charges by paying your balance in full.)

 Your credit card statement includes a past-due amount.
 That amount will be much higher than your regular monthly payment depending on how past due your account has become.
 The past-due amount is a sum of the minimum payments you've missed plus late fees that have been added to your account since your last payment due date.
 This is the amount you must pay to bring your account current again.